-Based on the ISRP review the Council supports continued planning and design associated with projects in Beaver Creek, Mill Creek and Warm Springs River.
-Implementation of the plans in Beaver Creek, Mill Creek and the Warm Springs are conditioned on favorable review from the ISRP.
+Based on the ISRP review and conditions #1 -3 above, the Council, on February 7, 2012, supported continued planning and design associated with projects in Beaver Creek, Mill Creek and Warm Springs River.
+This recommendation was conditioned on implementation of the plans in Beaver Creek, Mill Creek and the Warm Springs River being dependent on favorable review from the ISRP (i.e., condition #1).